Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the

 In the last decades powerful advances relying on an axiomatized approach of real-semialgebraic/real-analytic geometry have allowed to set up a general theory in which the basic objects enjoy the same qualitative properties as semialgebraic sets and functions \cite{Dries,Shiota,Wilkie}.
-In such a framework the central concept is the one of o-minimal structures over $\R$.
+In such a framework the central concept is that of o-minimal structure over $\R$.
 Basic results are recalled and illustrated in Section \ref{S:omin}.
-Following van den Dries \cite{Dries}, functions and sets belonging to such structures are called definable or {\em tame} \footnote{The word tame actually corresponds to a slight generalization of definable objects.}.
-Extensions of \L ojasiewicz inequality to definable functions and applications to their gradient vector fields have been obtained by Kurdyka \cite{Kurdyka98}, while nonsmooth versions have been developed in \cite{BDLS}.
-The corresponding generalized inequality is hereby called the Kurdyka-\L ojasiewicz inequality (see Definition \ref{D:Kurdyk}, Section \ref{S:Kurdyk}).
+Following van den Dries \cite{Dries}, functions and sets belonging to such structures are called definable or {\em tame}~(\footnote{The word tame actually corresponds to a slight generalization of definable objects.}).
+Extensions of the \L ojasiewicz inequality to definable functions and applications to their gradient vector fields have been obtained by Kurdyka \cite{Kurdyka98}, while nonsmooth versions have been developed in \cite{BDLS}.
+The corresponding generalized inequality is here called the Kurdyka-\L ojasiewicz inequality (see Definition \ref{D:Kurdyk}, Section \ref{S:Kurdyk}).

-Keeping in mind the close connection between the continuous steepest descent and the proximal algorithms it is then natural to study the convergence of such algorithms for functions with ``tame" features.
-A first step has recently been accomplished by Attouch and Bolte \cite{attbol} who proved the convergence of the proximal algorithm for nonsmooth functions that satisfy the \L ojasiewicz inequality around their generalized critical points.